An optimal cerebral palsy diet should fulfill your child’s nutrition needs and help minimize the effects of secondary complications.

 Children with cerebral palsy have a higher risk of malnutrition due to oral motor impairments, digestion problems, and reduced physical activity levels.

-Below, we’ll go over 10 foods to include in your loved one’s diet to promote neuroprotection and healthy development.
+Below, we’ll explore 10 foods to include in your child’s diet to promote neuroprotection and healthy development.

 Eggs are a great source of protein and choline, which make them a staple in the diets of people with cerebral palsy.

-Protein intake plays a key role in preversing muscle mass and promoting tissue growth.
-This is especially important for individuals with cerebral palsy because they are more likely to have weak muscles due to limited movement.
+Protein intake plays a key role in promoting muscle development and tissue growth.
+This is especially important for individuals with cerebral palsy since they may have weak muscles due to limited movement.

 Choline is a nutrient necessary to produce acetylcholine, a neurotransmitter that affects mood, memory, muscle control, and other essential nervous system functions.
-Therefore, consuming sufficient amounts of choline can help keep the brain in tip-top shape to work on improving motor functions.
+Therefore, consuming sufficient amounts of choline can provide nutrients to the brain for improving motor functions.

 Avocados are high-fat and high-calorie fruits that are full of various nutrients.

-Many individuals with cerebral palsy are undernourished because of difficulties controlling the muscles around the mouth.
+Many individuals with cerebral palsy may be undernourished because of difficulties controlling the muscles around the mouth.
 As a result, they may struggle to chew and swallow.

 High-calorie and nutrient-dense foods like avocados help ensure that individuals with CP are eating enough calories without needing to increase the volume of food they eat.